Academic Policies | PhD in Vision Science

-Students may substitute courses toward the PhD in Vision Science within specified guidelines.
+Students may substitute courses for the Ph.D. in Vision Science within specified guidelines.
 All guidelines should be compatible with the university policy.

 A course or courses of equal or greater credits taken earlier at Pacific University or another institution may be used in place of a required course in the VSG curriculum.
 To be considered for course substitution, the course credit(s) earned earlier must: